Get to Know Our Founders and Board

 Leader – Forest Theater Restoration Project

-Dale and his wife Margaret discovered Carmel 22 years ago with their miniature poodle, Spencer, eventually moving full-time to Carmel-by-the-Sea seven years ago.
-They’ve since completed five hand-crafted homes, each reflecting their love for the village.
-In retirement, Dale has dedicated himself to volunteering and enhancing Carmel’s beauty and livability.
+He and his wife Margaret discovered Carmel 22 years ago and moved here full-time seven years ago, completing five custom homes that reflect their love for the village.
+In retirement, Dale turned his focus to volunteering and community improvement.

 Tim Allen